abodesigner/JS_tip_Calulator/README.md

-# This is just simple todolist using Vanillia javascript.
+# This is a todolist project using Vanillia javascript.